AgoraIO/agora-rtt-server/README.md

 ![Real-Time Transcription business server](https://docs-git-milestone37-speech-to-text-Agora-gdxe.vercel.app/en/assets/images/real-time-transcription-server-07d073102bebc8cf0f41e6985efc56b1.svg)

-In order to use the RESTful API to transcribe speech, your server make the following calls:
+To use the RESTful API to transcribe speech, your server makes the following calls:

 1. `acquire`: Request a `builderToken` that authenticates the user and gives permission to start Real-Time Transcription .
 You must call `start` using this `builderToken` within five minutes.
 1. `start`: Begin the transcription task.
 Once you start a task, `builderToken` remains valid for the entire session.
 Use the same `builderToken` to query and stop the task.